ebook: Mr. Missionary, I Have a Question (part 6)

 its best the Links program has forged some extremely close ties between local churches and

 missionary families.
-Missionaries have come to feel that they really have been adopted by local
+Links missionaries have come to feel that they really have been adopted by

 churches and districts. [ more on Links ]